swharden/Spectrogram/README.md

 Analytical spectrograms aimed at achieving maximum frequency resolution are presented using linear scaling, where every row of pixels is evenly spaced in the frequency domain.
 However, biological sensory systems tend to be logarithmic, and the human ear can differentiate frequency shifts better at lower frequencies than at higher ones.

 **To visualize frequency in a way that mimics human perception** we create a spectrogram that represents lower frequencies using a large portion of the image, and condense higher frequency ranges into smaller rows of pixels toward the top of the image.
-The [Mel Scale](https://en.wikipedia.org/wiki/Mel_scale) is typically used to represent frequency perception on a linear scale, and the resulting _Mel Spectrogram_ has greatly reduced vertical resolution, but is a better representation of human frequency perception.
+The [Mel Scale](https://en.wikipedia.org/wiki/Mel_scale) is commonly used to represent power spectral density this way, and the resulting _Mel Spectrogram_ has greatly reduced vertical resolution but is a better representation of human frequency perception.

 Cropped Linear Scale (0-1kHz) | Full Linear Scale (0-22 kHz) | Mel Scale (0-22 kHz)
 ---|---|---